 Three periods a week.
 Credit, three semester hours.
 Alternates with Economics 306.
-Offered in 1944-1945.
+Not offered in 1945-1946.

 305. LABOR PROBLEMS.

 History, policies, and the significance of organized labor; methods of promoting industrial peace; development of labor legislation and social insurance.